matusm/Bev.Instruments.EplusE.EExx/README.md

 The compact humidity and temperature probes EE03, EE07 and EE08 by [E+E Elektronik](https://www.epluse.com/) are modules with a digital 2-wire bus.
 The probes must be connected to a "HA011001 E2 to Serial" converter for the use of this class.

-This library uses undocummented commands to read out the serial number and the firmware version.
+This library uses undocumented commands to read out the serial number and the firmware version.
 However it is purposefully designed to restrict any possibilities to modify probe calibration settings.

 ### Constructor